sfeir-open-source/sfeir-school-terraform/steps/aws/06-team-working/README.md

 See main.tf to view how your module is expected to be used See variables.tf to configure your rds instance credentials

+Bonus 1 : get and display the connection endpoint of your rds instance using module output

-Bonus : the prefered way to ssh connect to an EC2 instance is the EC2 Instance Connect Endpoint.
+Bonus 2 : the prefered way to ssh connect to an EC2 instance is the EC2 Instance Connect Endpoint.
 Create the *aws_ec2_managed_prefix_list* datasource and the *aws_ec2_instance_connect_endpoint* resource to enable the secure connection through SSH by pluging the EICE feature to you VCP subnet.

 ### Check